Frequently Asked Questions

 No. The Dream Project is not affiliated with any admissions department and cannot guarantee acceptance to any college.
 However, our goal is to support students through the college application process and increase their overall chances of being accepted to a college or university.

-Is my student required to go to University of Washington?
+By participating in Dream Project, is my student required to attend the University of Washington?

 My student isn’t a junior or senior yet, what can DP do to help them?

 Bring your student to a campus event.
 We can talk with them there about how to prepare for college as a 9th or 10th grader.
 In general, we encourage students to stay on top of their grades and get involved in extra-curricular activities (sports, student clubs, etc.) to make them more appealing to colleges when they apply.

 All our mentors go through a background check before participating in the program, and attend a mentoring workshop before visiting high schools.
 All mentors also participate in weekly lectures and breakouts to maintain knowledge of their skills and responsibilities as mentors of high school students.